A (2+1)-dimensional growth process with explicit stationary measures: Introduction

 In this work we study, instead of the single-flip dynamics, a different $(2+1)$-dimensional irreversible growth process, that we call ``bead dynamics'' for reasons that will be clear later (in the hexagonal lattice case, ``beads'' or ``particles'' correspond to horizontal lozenges as in Fig. \ref{fig:cubi}).
+As discussed in Section \ref{sec:kpz}, the bead dynamics belongs (in contrast with the single-flip dynamics) to the so-called \emph{anisotropic} $(2+1)$-dimensional KPZ class when $q\ne p$.
 Updates of the dynamics consist in adding or removing a random number $\ge 1$ of cubes at some column $(x,y)$, in the following way (see Section \ref{sec:dyna} for a precise definition and Section \ref{sec:estensionedomini} for the analogous construction on the square lattice).
 For every column $(x,y)$, we assign \begin{itemize} \item rate $p$ to the update $h_{x,y}\to h_{x,y}+i$ for every $i=1,\dots,\Delta^+_{x,y}$ (deposition of $i$ cubes to column $(x,y)$); \item rate $q$ to the update $h_{x,y}\to h_{x,y}-i$ for every $i=1,\dots,\Delta^-_{x,y}$ (removal of $i$ cubes from column $(x,y)$). \end{itemize} If $p=q$ again there is no drift and the measures $\pi_\rho$ \cite{KOS} are stationary and reversible.
 Somewhat surprisingly, $\pi_\rho$ turns out to be stationary (but not reversible!) for any density vector $\rho$ and for any value of $p-q$.
 This is the content of our first result, Theorem \ref{th:losanghe}.
 The same then clearly holds also if we add to the generator of the bead dynamics the generator of another process w.r.t. which $\pi_\rho$ is reversible.
-The measures $\pi_\rho$ and their convex combinations are the only stationary measures that can be obtained as $L\to\infty$ limits of stationary measures for the bead dynamics periodized on the torus of side $L$ (in principle our result does not exclude the existence of other stationary measures that cannot be obtained this way).
+The measures $\pi_\rho$ and their convex combinations are the only stationary measures that can be obtained as $L\to\infty$ limits of stationary measures for the bead dynamics periodized on the torus of side $L$.
+In principle our result does not exclude the existence of other stationary measures that cannot be obtained this way; there might exist for instance analogs of the so-called ``blocking measures'' of one-dimensional asymmetric exclusion processes \cite{FLS,BrMo}.